How to Get rid of Teenage Acne ? Acne Treatments for Teens

 How you should use it?

-- You can use such cream that contains Echinacea to those parts where you have acne sore.
+- You can use such cream that contains Echinacea to those parts where you have acne.
 Or you can also take any Echinacea supplement.

 Pure bee venom has antibacterial characteristics.
-A study published in 2013 found that using pure bee venom can destroy the P. acnes bacteria.
-And a large amount of research said that people who keep using cosmetics with the pure venom continuously for about 2 weeks, got the improvement in the amount of acne sore [11].
+A study published in 2013 found that using pure bee venom may destroy the P. acnes bacteria.
+People who continuously use cosmetics with pure venom for about two weeks saw an improvement with their acne [11].

 Jojoba oil is a naturally occurring waxy substance that is produced from the seeds of the jojoba shrub.

-Jojoba oil has the waxy substance that helps renovate damaged skin; it means it also helps speed up the process of wound healing include the acne wound.
+Jojoba oil has the waxy substance that helps renovate damaged skin; it also helps speed up wound healing, including the acne wound.

-Jojoba oil constitutes of such compounds that can help reduce swelling and redness around whiteheads, pimples, and other swelled lesions.
+Jojoba oil constitutes compounds that can help reduce swelling and redness around whiteheads, and other swelled lesions.

-A study published in 2012, describes the making of clay facial masks that consist of jojoba oil.
-They provided that to a group of people and asked them to apply that masks 2 to 3 times a week and continue this process for about 6 weeks.
-After 6 weeks people reported that they got about 54 percent recovery in their acne sores [12].
+A study published in 2012, describes the making of clay facial masks that consists of jojoba oil.
+They provided that to a group of people and asked them to apply those masks 2 to 3 times a week and continue this process for about 6 weeks.
+After six weeks, people reported about 54 percent recovery in their acne sores [12].

 How you should use it?